surftrips.co

 Frequently asked

-Cassino Beach is a beach break suited for beginner to intermediate surfers.
-Confident beginners can give it a go on small days.
+Cassino Beach is a beach bottom, fickle exposed beachbreak peaks, break suited for beginner through intermediate surfers.
+Beginners can give it a go on the smaller end of the size range.

 Cassino Beach